miguelcoria94/JustStocks/projectnotes/projectnotes.md

 It should the `App` component wrapped in Redux's `Provider` and React Router DOM's `BrowserRouter` provider components.

+Make sure to pass in the key of `store` with the value of `store` to the `Provider`.

+Your 'frontend/src/index.js' should look like this

 ```js
 // frontend/src/index.js
 import React from 'react';